 How was your apartment-hunting experience?

-It can be a struggle to find an apartment in Stockholm, especially when you have a smaller budget.
+It can be a struggle to find apartments for rent in Stockholm, especially when you have a smaller budget.
 If you do not mind commuting, then I suggest that you get an apartment that is outside the inner city.

 I now live outside the inner city, but my apartment is bigger, newly-built, has an elevator, and I have my own washing machine & dryer.
 Everything is included in the rent too, and my rent now is cheaper.

 I hope this short post gives you an idea of how to find an apartment in Stockholm!
-Want a step-by-step guide on moving abroad?
-Read here. 🙂
+Check out my step-by-step guide on moving abroad.